Fees and funding

 In addition, Lancaster University offers a bursary package for students from England whose household incomes are less than £25,000 per year. >> More information on bursaries

-LUMS will be awarding scholarships of £1000 to EU undergraduate students (i.e. those classified as 'EU' for fees purposes).
+Scholarships of £1,000 will also be available for EU undergraduate students at LUMS (i.e. those classified as 'EU' for fees purposes), provided they meet the necessary criteria.
 These scholarships are specifically intended to contribute to the cost of fees and will be awarded for the first year of study.

 In order to qualify for this award, you will need to meet conditions slightly in excess of those required for guaranteed admission and make Lancaster your first choice.
 The precise conditions for obtaining a scholarship will be explained in your offer letter.
 If your offer is unconditional it will be made clear to you when the offer is made whether or not the offer includes a scholarship.